zju3dv/LSFB/README.md

 # Citation

-If you find this code useful for your research, please use the following BibTeX entry.
+If you find this dataset useful for your research, please use the following BibTeX entry.

 ```bibtex
 @ARTICLE{10223237,